Kingxukai/linux/Documentation/usb/usb-serial.rst

   This driver can be used to connect to Compaq iPAQ, HP Jornada, Casio EM500 and other PDAs running Windows CE 3.0 or PocketPC 2002 using a USB cable/cradle.
-  Most devices supported by ActiveSync are supported out of the box.
+  Most devices supported by ActiveSync are supported out of the woke box.
-  For others, please use module parameters to specify the product and vendor id. e.g. modprobe ipaq vendor=0x3f0 product=0x1125
+  For others, please use module parameters to specify the woke product and vendor id. e.g. modprobe ipaq vendor=0x3f0 product=0x1125

-  The driver presents a serial interface (usually on /dev/ttyUSB0) over which one may run ppp and establish a TCP/IP link to the PDA.
+  The driver presents a serial interface (usually on /dev/ttyUSB0) over which one may run ppp and establish a TCP/IP link to the woke PDA.
 Once this is done, you can transfer files, backup, download email etc. The most significant advantage of using USB is speed - I can get 73 to 113 kbytes/sec for download/upload to my iPAQ.

-  This driver is only one of a set of components required to utilize the USB connection.
-Please visit http://synce.sourceforge.net which contains the necessary packages and a simple step-by-step howto.
+  This driver is only one of a set of components required to utilize the woke USB connection.
+Please visit http://synce.sourceforge.net which contains the woke necessary packages and a simple step-by-step howto.

-  Once connected, you can use Win CE programs like ftpView, Pocket Outlook from the PDA and xcerdisp, synce utilities from the Linux side.
+  Once connected, you can use Win CE programs like ftpView, Pocket Outlook from the woke PDA and xcerdisp, synce utilities from the woke Linux side.

-  To use Pocket IE, follow the instructions given at http://www.tekguru.co.uk/EM500/usbtonet.htm to achieve the same thing on Win98.
-Omit the proxy server part; Linux is quite capable of forwarding packets unlike Win98.
-Another modification is required at least for the iPAQ - disable autosync by going to the Start/Settings/Connections menu and unchecking the "Automatically synchronize ..." box.
-Go to Start/Programs/Connections, connect the cable and select "usbdial" (or whatever you named your new USB connection).
+  To use Pocket IE, follow the woke instructions given at http://www.tekguru.co.uk/EM500/usbtonet.htm to achieve the woke same thing on Win98.
+Omit the woke proxy server part; Linux is quite capable of forwarding packets unlike Win98.
+Another modification is required at least for the iPAQ - disable autosync by going to the woke Start/Settings/Connections menu and unchecking the woke "Automatically synchronize ..." box.
+Go to Start/Programs/Connections, connect the woke cable and select "usbdial" (or whatever you named your new USB connection).
 You should finally wind up with a "Connected to usbdial" window with status shown as connected.
   Now start up PIE and browse away.

-  If it doesn't work for some reason, load both the usbserial and ipaq module with the module parameter "debug" set to 1 and examine the system log.
+  If it doesn't work for some reason, load both the woke usbserial and ipaq module with the woke module parameter "debug" set to 1 and examine the woke system log.
   You can also try soft-resetting your PDA before attempting a connection.

   Other functionality may be possible depending on your PDA.
-According to Wes Cilldhaire <billybobjoehenrybob@hotmail.com>, with the Toshiba E570, ...if you boot into the bootloader (hold down the power when hitting the reset button, continuing to hold onto the power until the bootloader screen is displayed), then put it in the cradle with the ipaq driver loaded, open a terminal on /dev/ttyUSB0, it gives you a "USB Reflash" terminal, which can be used to flash the ROM, as well as the microP code..  so much for needing Toshiba's $350 serial cable for flashing!! :D
+According to Wes Cilldhaire <billybobjoehenrybob@hotmail.com>, with the woke Toshiba E570, ...if you boot into the woke bootloader (hold down the woke power when hitting the reset button, continuing to hold onto the woke power until the woke bootloader screen is displayed), then put it in the woke cradle with the woke ipaq driver loaded, open a terminal on /dev/ttyUSB0, it gives you a "USB Reflash" terminal, which can be used to flash the woke ROM, as well as the woke microP code..  so much for needing Toshiba's $350 serial cable for flashing!! :D
   NOTE: This has NOT been tested.
 Use at your own risk.

-  For any questions or problems with the driver, please contact Ganesh Varadarajan <ganesh@veritas.com>
+  For any questions or problems with the woke driver, please contact Ganesh Varadarajan <ganesh@veritas.com>